Having a look at greetd

 Note: Kenny Levinsen also wrote an interesting blogpost on login managers.

-Please be aware that the information may be outdated by the time you read this, Also it is entirely possible that some mistakes made it into this article.
-If you want to understand how greetd works please read the code yourself, this article alone is not enough! (but hopefully helpful)
+Note: If you want to understand how greetd works please read the code yourself, this article alone is not enough!

 In case you find a mistake or have feedback please contact me.